Students

 Recipient Obligations

-Recipients are required to complete at least 350 hours of work with their host during the summer and are required to meet individually with their mentor(s) and participate in group mentor events during the summer in Portland.
+Recipients are required to complete at least 350 hours of work with their host during the summer and are required to meet individually with their mentor(s) and required to participate in group mentor events during the summer in Portland.

 Hosts and Work